UK Visa Extension Guide: Step-by-Step

 If your visa extension is approved, you will receive a decision letter from UKVI, either by email or post, confirming the approval of your extension.
 This letter will include details of your new visa, including the extended expiry date.

 After receiving your approval, ensure that you comply with the conditions of your new visa.
-This may include maintaining employment, continued enrollment in studies, or other specific requirements based on your visa category.
+This may include maintaining employment, continued enrolment in studies, or other specific requirements based on your visa category.
 It is also important to update your employer or educational institution about your extended stay to ensure compliance with their records and policies.

 If your visa extension is denied, you will receive a refusal letter from UKVI explaining the reasons for the denial.
 This letter will outline your options for the next steps, which may include the right to an administrative review or appeal.
 Carefully review the reasons for the refusal and consider whether there were any errors or missing information in your application.